-Before Spanish colonists arrived in Chile, it was inhabited by Native American tribes such as the Inca, Mapuche, and the Araucanian.
-Chile was a Spanish colony for a few hundred years until Chile gained autonomous independence in 1810 and then gained fully Independence from Spain in 1818.
+Before Spanish colonists arrived in Chile, it was inhabited by Native American peoples such as the Inca, Mapuche, and the Araucanian.
+Chile was a Spanish colony for a few hundred years until Chile gained autonomy in 1810 and then gained fully Independence from Spain in 1818.
 Only the next few decades Chile was entangled in civil wars, coups and leadership changes.
 In 1883 Chile defeated Bolivia and Peru in the War of the Pacific to gain its modern day borders.
 Since 1989 after Chile's dictator Augusto Pinochet stepped down, the country has had a stable republic government and economy.
-Due to there Spanish and Native American past most Chileans are a descent of this mix, with some slight mix of other Europeans due to their immigrant to Chile in small numbers over the last two centuries.
+Today, Chile is well known for its rich cultural heritage, as well as its beautiful natural sights such as the world famous Torres Del Paine National Park.

-Valparaiso is the legislative capital of Chile, a coastal city, and is one of the Pacific Ocean's most important seaports in South America.
+Valparaíso is the legislative capital of Chile, a coastal city, and is one of the Pacific Ocean's most important seaports in South America.
 It is located on the center of Chile's long coastline.
-Valparaiso is the city that the Chilean National Congress is located in, making the city arguably the second most political city outside of Santiago.
-It is a city with a improved and fascinating architecture, such as its unique system of funicular lifts only found in this city.
+Valparaíso is the city that the Chilean National Congress is located in, making the city arguably the second most political city outside of Santiago.
+It is a city of fascinating architecture, including its unique system of funicular lifts only found in this city.
 The city is a major tourism destination and center of commerce, along with having a major shipping and freighter industry.
-These are also the major industries that most people who live in Valparaiso are employed in.
-In line with the rest of Chile, the residents of Valparaiso are comprised in majority by Catholics.
+These are also the major industries that most people who live in Valparaíso are employed in.
+In line with the rest of Chile, the residents of Valparaíso are comprised in majority by Catholics.

 Santiago is the official capital of Chile, the oldest city in the country, and by far has the highest population of any city in Chile.
 Santiago is perfectly located in the Chilean Central Valley, wedged between the coastal line of the country and the mighty Andes Mountains.
 The city is the financial, industrial and economic center of the country, with most of the cities residents being employed in one of these sectors.
 Santiago has all of the amenities that one would expect from any major capital city such as museums, libraries, sports stadiums, parks, cathedrals, theaters, and much more.
 It is also the focal point of the nation's railroad system, has a major metro rail transport system as would most major cities, and has a series of highways to connect the city on the outskirts.
 Santiago, as with most areas of Chile, is predominately Catholic, 68% of the population, but also has a significant population of Evangelical Protestants at 13%, and of people who say they are Atheist or Agnostic at 10%.